AntiLibrary5/nicools-kitchen/_posts/2025-09-07-honey-zaatar-feta.md

 7. Sprinkle zaatar, prepared by your Aunty Marie or your Neighbour Jamila.
 Also, be generous with the zaatar, no one left and took anything with them.
 8. Put in a preheated oven for 30 min at the temperature you want, I choose a HOT T.
 9. Once you see the feta all caramelized, it means it's done.
 10. Serve it to your friends and see the smile drawing on their asses, sorry faces.
+11. Grenoble, you'll always be in ma heart, and I'm coming back